-Jeremy looked her up and down, then Anita, and nodded.
-"Splendid.
-Two peas in a pod." ner own lips clean.
-"How's that?"
 They made a right into New Bond Street, followed it down to Piccadilly, and there turned left to head toward the Circus.
 Jeremy slid the partition open again.
-"Here'11 do, Freddie."
+"Here'll do, Freddie."
 The cab pulled over and stopped.
 Sylvia squeezed by in front of Anita's knees to open the door and climb out.
 She paid Freddie the fare and added a tip, then strolled along the sidewalk for a few yards before stopping to admire a diorama of the South Seas in a travel agent's window.
-A half doorway and studied his newspaper.
+A half block back along the street, the thickset man in the felt hat and baggy blue suit, who had gotten out of another cab following a few cars behind, stopped in a doorway and studied his newspaper.
 After a few seconds Sylvia began moving again, and so did he.
 By that time the cab carrying Barbara, Anita, and Jeremy was already lost in the traffic and on its way to a hotel near Regent's Park, where a suite had been reserved.
-Meanwhile Sylvia had a slow, solitary but relaxing afternoon ahead of her, leading her tail, whom she had already spotted, around the circuit that Anita had memorized: window shopping along Piccadilly and Regent Street, lunch in Leicester Square, a visit to the National Gallery, and then a walk across St. James's Park and coffee over a rollowing a rew cars bening, stopped in a paid for it.
+Meanwhile Sylvia had a slow, solitary but relaxing afternoon ahead of her, leading her tail, whom she had already spotted, around the circuit that Anita had memorized: window shopping along Piccadilly and Regent Street, lunch in Leicester Square, a visit to the National Gallery, and then a walk across St. James's Park and coffee over a magazine in a boulevard cafe near Victoria Station before the rendezvous in Buckingham Palace Road to work the switch back again.
+And she was getting paid for it.
 There could be worse ways of making a living, she supposed.

 Barbara stuck her head through into the bedroom of the hotel suite.
 "Don't hang up.
 Anita wants milk, not cream, for the coffee," she told Jeremy, who was sitting propped on the bed with his back against a stack of pillows and his legs stretched out in front of him.
 His jacket and shoulder strap with holster containing a .38 were draped over the back of a chair, and he was holding a book lying open on his lap.

-He addressed the viphone by the bed, which was switched to voice only and at that moment connected to room service. you."
+He addressed the viphone by the bed, which was switched to voice only and at that moment connected to room service.
+"Oh, one moment.
+Could we have some milk as well as cream for the coffee, please?"
+He glanced at Barbara.
+"Is that it?"
+She nodded.
+"That will be all, thank you."

 "Thank you, sir," a dignified voice acknowledged from a grille in the unit.
 "It will be about fifteen minutes."
 The voice signed itself off with a click.

 "Everything going all right?"
 Jeremy asked.